telerik-boneyard/platform-deliveries-hybrid/README.md

 This application is an example for using the Offline Mode provided by the Telerik Backend Services JavaScript SDK.
-You can read more about Offline Mode in the [documentation](http://docs.telerik.com/platform/backend-services/development/javascript-sdk/offline-mode/introduction).
+You can find more information here: [Offline Mode](http://docs.telerik.com/platform/backend-services/development/javascript-sdk/offline-mode/introduction).

 ### Requirements ###